 via – pinterest

-Moreover, do not forget the impressive museums first, Christopher Columbus Museum (Casa de Colón), where you can discover about Columbus´ trips to America and his stopovers in Las Palmas.
+Moreover, do not forget the impressive museums.
+First, Christopher Columbus Museum (Casa de Colón).
+Where you can discover about Columbus´ trips to America and his stopovers in Las Palmas.
 Second, The Museo Canario contains the historic relics left by the former inhabitants of the island.
-Last, the Museum of Sacred Art (Museo de Arte Sacro) also provides an exhibition of many religious works.
+Last, the Museum of Sacred Art (Museo de Arte Sacro) provides an exhibition of many religious works.

-When most people think of beaches in Las Palmas, so Playa de Las Canteras is probably the first that comes to mind, with three kilometers of golden sand and long walkway, where you can find all facilities such as hotels, restaurants, bars and terrace bars.
+When most people think of beaches in Las Palmas.
+Playa de Las Canteras is the first that comes to mind, with three kilometers of golden sand and long walkway.
+Where you can find all facilities such as hotels, restaurants, bars and terrace bars.
 Guarded by a barrier reef, the waters are gentle and suitable for all ages.
-Also At nightfall, the beach becomes an excellent place for practicing all types of sport, or for a relaxing stroll.
-For shopping, you will want to go to the shopping area of Calle Triana where you can find popular fashion brands and local boutiques.
+Also at nightfall, the beach becomes an excellent place for practicing all types of sport, or for a relaxing stroll.
+For shopping, you can go to the Calle Triana where you can find popular fashion brands and local boutiques.

 2- Playa de Maspalomas: